 - Loads of grueling drills with or without a partner to reach your maximum potential.

-This is also a two disc video set with over four hours of instructional content.
+This is also a video with over four hours of instructional content.

 The idea for this video came to me when I was showing my students how to use the pads and kicking shields.
 I noticed I had to explain the same things over and over again.
 When I talked to other instructors, they confirmed having the same problem: students didn’t know how to use the equipment correctly.
 Which makes their training both unproductive and dangerous.